robertpkoenig/ochem/planning/rob.md

-- refactor teacher editor to functional component, and reduce size to around 200
+- refactor student editor to functional component, and reduce size to around 200

-    - start by just making the whole component functional to start with
-    - then replace the wider sketch logic

 - get the triple bond to draw
 - refactor student page to functional component, and reduce size to around 100\